A 60-Foot Natural Waterslide & Other Water Adventures

 10 Ways To “Wet” Your Appetite for Fun

 While you’ll find many beautiful rivers, lakes and waterfalls to see in the mountains, we suggest doing more than looking.
 Experience them first-hand with a big variety of options.
 From high adventure water thrills to leisurely boat rides, there is something fun for everyone!

 Waterslide Au Naturel

 A perennial favorite way to beat the summer heat in the Asheville area is riding down the chilly waters of Sliding Rock in Pisgah National Forest.
 The natural waterslide is complete with 55-60 degree water for a refreshing time.
 Plus, many waterfalls are located nearby including Looking Glass Falls.
 See our guide to Sliding Rock natural waterslide.

 Rappel Down a Waterfall

 Here’s a great bucket list idea, with no experience necessary!
 Take a canyoneering trip with Green River Adventures and rappel down Bradley Falls, deep in the Green River Gorge.
 After learning the basics, take a practice run on a 30-foot vertical wall before you tackle the 200-foot descent.
 Certified guides lead you all the way.
 A sure way to impress friends and family!

 The entire family will enjoy stand-up paddle boarding down the French Broad River in Asheville with Wai Mauna with instruction from an expert guide from Maui, the birthplace of SUP.
 Choose from four informative tours, including the Sunrise Dawn Patrol where you paddle through the cool morning mist as the sun appears over the mountains.

 Are you more in the mood for some pampering instead of adventure?
 French Broad Boatworks will take you on a guided scenic tour down the river in a locally crafted wooden drift boat, complete with your personally paddler!
-In addition to sunrise and sunset tours, check out their birding trip and the River Arts District Tour that concludes with dinner and drinks at the riverside Smoky Park Supper Club.
+In addition to sunrise and sunset tours, check out their birding trip and the River Arts District Tour.